San Fernando Valley Murder Defense Lawyer

 Sometimes there’s express malice – someone got mad, they pulled out a gun, they fired and tried to kill somebody.
 Other times, it’s a little bit more technical than that.
 It’s implied malice where you look at what the person did.
 It was foreseeable that what they did was going to cause a death and it ended up causing a death.

 Contact a Murder Defense Lawyer

 So, as you can see there’s some complex and serious concerns when it comes to murder cases.
-This cases are not simple and the prosecutors don’t have an easy time either, but if you want to have any chance of getting a full defense in a criminal case that involves murder/homicide and you’ve got defenses like a self-defense excuse or other things that make more sense to the facts of your case, you’ve got to sit down with somebody who has been doing this for a long time and can design a plan to give you the best chance to fight and win your murder case in Los Angeles county.
+This cases are not simple and the prosecutors don’t have an easy time either, but if you want to have any chance of getting a full defense in a criminal case that involves murder/homicide and you’ve got defenses like a self-defense excuse or other things that make more sense to the facts of your case, you’ve got to sit down with somebody who has been doing this for a long time and can design a plan to give you the best chance to fight and win your murder case in San Fernando Valley.